 We are an international owner of containerships, chartering our vessels to many of the world's largest liner companies.
-As of February 22, 2013, we had a fleet of 57 containerships aggregating approximately 332,000 TEU, making us one of the largest public containership companies in the world, based on total TEU capacity.
-At that date, our fleet consisted of (i) 47 vessels in the water, aggregating approximately 242,000 TEU and (ii) ten newbuild vessels aggregating approximately 90,000 TEU that are scheduled to be delivered to us between March 2013 and February 2014.
+As of February 17, 2014, we had a fleet of 67 containerships with a total capacity in excess of 445,000 TEU, including newbuilds on order, making us one of the largest public containership companies in the world, based on total TEU capacity.
+At that date, our fleet consisted of (i) 56 vessels in the water, aggregating approximately 313,000 TEU and (ii) 11 newbuild vessels aggregating in excess of 130,000 TEU that are scheduled to be delivered to us through third quarter 2016, based on the current shipyard schedule.
+Twelve of our containerships, including nine newbuilds, have been acquired pursuant to the Framework Agreement with York Capital Management by vessel-owning joint venture entities in which we hold a minority equity interest.
 See "-Our Fleet, Acquisitions and Newbuild Vessels".

 Our strategy is to time-charter our containerships to a geographically diverse, financially strong and loyal group of leading liner companies.
 Our containerships operate primarily under multi-year time charters and therefore are not subject to the effect of seasonal variations in demand.
-Our containerships have a record of low unscheduled off-hire days, with fleet utilization levels of 99.7%, 99.3% and 99.9% in 2010, 2011 and 2012, respectively.
+Our containerships have a record of low unscheduled off-hire days, with fleet utilization levels of 99.3%, 99.9% and 99.9% in 2011, 2012 and 2013, respectively.
 Over the last three years our largest customers by revenue were A.P.
-Moller-Maersk, MSC and COSCO.
-As of February 22, 2013, the average (weighted by TEU capacity) remaining time-charter duration for our fleet of 57 containerships was 5.1 years, based on the remaining fixed terms and assuming the exercise of any owner's options and the non-exercise of any charterer's options under our containerships' charters.
-As of February 22, 2013, our fixed-term charters represented an aggregate of \$2.7 billion of contracted revenue, assuming the earliest redelivery dates possible and 365 revenue days per annum per containership.
-Furthermore, five of our charters include options which allow us to unilaterally extend their terms for two additional one-year periods.
-The exercise of these options would result in an additional \$152.2 million of revenue.
+Moller-Maersk, MSC, Evergreen, Hapag-Lloyd and COSCO.
+As of February 17, 2014, the average (weighted by TEU capacity) remaining time-charter duration for our fleet of 67 containerships was approximately five years, based on the remaining fixed terms and assuming the exercise of any owner's options and the non-exercise of any charterer's options under our containerships' charters.
+As of February 17, 2014, our fixed-term charters represented an aggregate of approximately \$2.4 billion of contracted revenue, assuming the earliest redelivery dates possible and 365 revenue days per annum per containership (which amount includes our ownership percentage of contracted revenue for the Joint Venture vessels (currently \$171.6 million)).
+Ten of these charters include an option exercisable by either party to extend the term: five wholly-owned vessels for two one-year periods at the same charter rate, which represents an additional \$152.2 million of potential contracted revenue, and five Joint Venture vessels for a two-year period and a subsequent three-year period at the same charter rate, which represents an additional \$170.5 million of potential contracted revenue that is attributable to our share of the relevant vessel-owning entities.